Agnes of Assisi: Women in religious spaces in the Middle Ages

-The small group of women who gathered around St. Clare of Assisi at San Damiano represents perhaps the richest and certainly the best-known wellspring of the larger female religious movement that arose in Italy, as in other European countries, between the end of the twelfth century and the beginning of the thirteenth.
+The small group of women who gathered around Clare of Assisi at San Damiano represents perhaps the richest and certainly the best-known wellspring of the larger female religious movement that arose in Italy, as in other European countries, between the end of the twelfth century and the beginning of the thirteenth.
 Theirs was a restless movement, one that sought and demanded new forms of religious expression and found in the orders then extant neither room nor voice for the yearning that marked it most profoundly.
 Francis assigned to Clare and her sisterhood the restored church and house of San Damiano just below the walls of Assisi.

-Agnes’s relatives were eventually okay with her transition to religious life because religion was such a huge part of everyday life.
-They were initially upset because they wanted her to get married, which would have supported her family’s wealth, status, and social connections.
+Agnes's relatives were eventually okay with her transition to religious life because religion was such a huge part of everyday life.
+They were initially upset because they wanted her to get married, which would have supported her family's wealth, status, and social connections.
 Her denial of marriage in 13th Century Italy was a great loss for her noble, well-connected family.
-Her relatives tried to take Agnes from the church, but she reportedly became so heavy they could not lift her: a miracle of God’s doing.
+Her relatives tried to take Agnes from the church, but she reportedly became so heavy they could not lift her: a miracle of God's doing.
 If God wanted her there, then she could stay.
 People so devoted to God could nor would not openly defy his will.
 They must have also taken comfort in knowing that Francis had (reportedly) met with the Pope, a very powerful man.
 Without such a religious society, Agnes may have been forced to leave her life as a nun, even with a miracle from God.

 Agnes of Assisi rose to prominence because of the circumstances in which she lived.
-She was inspired by her sister, who was inspired by Francis’s religious movement.
-His movement happened in the early thirteenth century because of the unrest and discontent Italians faced in their everyday lives, and they found a way to escape that in Francis’s teachings.
-Agnes’s sainthood, even delayed, reflects the desire of Italian city-states to lay claim to people who would heighten their power in a world where piety and individualism were incredibly important.
+She was inspired by her sister, who was inspired by Francis's religious movement.
+His movement happened in the early thirteenth century because of the unrest and discontent Italians faced in their everyday lives, and they found a way to escape that in Francis's teachings.
+Agnes's sainthood, even delayed, reflects the desire of Italian city-states to lay claim to people who would heighten their power in a world where piety and individualism were incredibly important.
 Agnes is unique because she was not made a saint immediately following her death, but that doesn’t make her unimportant.
 Agnes of Assisi is not the most famous of saints, but she may not be a canonized saint at all had she not lived in thirteenth-century Italy.